International Organization for Marine Aids to Navigation

-The International Association of Marine Aids to Navigation and Lighthouse Authorities (IALA), previously known as International Association of Lighthouse Authorities, is an intergovernmental organization founded in 1957 to collect and provide nautical expertise and advice.
+The International Organization for Marine Aids to Navigation, previously known as International Association of Lighthouse Authorities (IALA), is an association founded in 1957 to collect and provide nautical expertise and advice.
 IALA is also known by its French name of Association Internationale de Signalisation Maritime (AISM).

 Background

 IALA brings together representatives of the aids to navigation services of about 80 countries for technical coordination, information sharing, and coordination of improvements to aids to navigation throughout the world.
 It was established in 1957 to provide a permanent organization to support the goals of the Technical Lighthouse Conferences, which had been convening since 1929.
 The General Assembly of IALA meets about every four years.
 The council of 24 members meets twice a year to oversee the ongoing programs.

 Four committees maintain work programs established for four year periods: